 While this is less points earned than through the Bank of America® Travel Rewards credit card, Ultimate Rewards points are often more valuable.
 These points can be transferred to a number of hotel and airline transfer partners including United and Hyatt.
 The Chase Sapphire Preferred® Card also offers valuable trip cancellation, delay, lost/delayed baggage, and primary car rental coverage insurance that is not provided by the Bank of America® Travel Rewards credit card.

 Bank of America® Travel Rewards credit card and Chase Sapphire Preferred® Card is a great combination if you are willing to manage two credit cards.
 This way, you can book tickets with your miles earned from the Chase Sapphire Preferred® Card and use your Bank of America® Travel Rewards credit card to pay the taxes on the award ticket.
 If you do this, you will be able to use your BoA points to reimburse the taxes from your flights.
 The Chase Sapphire Preferred® Card has an annual fee of $95.

 vs Citi® Double Cash Card – 18 month BT offer

 The Citi® Double Cash Card – 18 month BT offer is another easy card with no bonus categories to keep track of.
-You’ll always Earn 2% cash back on purchases 1% when you buy and 1% as you make payments for those purchases.
+You’ll always Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
 This works out to double cash on all purchases.